ARION

 “Why would you not accept responsibility for what you did?”
 Ethan said through the door.
 “Hiding them only makes it worse!”

 “I know!” she shrieked.
 She held out the hand with her blood on it.
 “I can’t stand that I did it!
 I didn’t want to be a tiger!
-I didn’t want to be a killer!”
+I didn’t want to be a killer, but it happened!”

 In the sudden silence of the room, Dr. Kate’s calm but strong voice came across the panel.
 “Gentlemen, we have a dilemma.
 Due to our own transformations and the species instincts we’ve experienced ourselves, there is no precedent for this crime.
 How do we punish her for instinctive predation?”